LLNL/zfp/docs/source/tutorial.rst

 .. cpp:namespace:: zfp

-The |zfp| API has been designed to facilitate integration with existing applications.
-After initial array declaration, a |zfp| array can often be used in place of a regular C/C++ array or STL vector, e.g. using flat indexing via :code:`a[index]` or using multidimensional indexing via :code:`a(i)`, :code:`a(i, j)`, or :code:`a(i, j, k)`.
+The |zfp| compressed array API, which currently supports 1D, 2D, and 3D (but not 4D) arrays, has been designed to facilitate integration with existing applications.
+After initial array declaration, a |zfp| array can often be used in place of a regular C/C++ array or STL vector, e.g., using flat indexing via :code:`a[index]`, or using multidimensional indexing via :code:`a(i)`, :code:`a(i, j)`, or :code:`a(i, j, k)`.
 There are, however, some important differences.
 For instance, applications that rely on addresses or references to array elements may have to be